URiem/geography-game/README.md

 ## Introduction

 The Geography Game is a multiple choice online quiz testing the users knowledge on the capital cities of the world.
+The user can choose between several levels of difficulty when playing the game.
+The user gets feedback on the number of questions in the ongoing quiz and the score.

 ## Project Goals